ploomber/contributing/CONTRIBUTING.md

 > If you get stuck in the contribution process, send us a message on [Slack](https://ploomber.io/community) and we'll help you.

 This is a general guide applicable to all our projects (JupySQL, Ploomber, sklearn-evaluation, ploomber-engine, etc.).
-However, there might be particular details on some repositories so check out the `CONTRIBUTING.md` for the project you're working on as well.
+However, there might be particular details in some repositories so check out the `CONTRIBUTING.md` (located in the root directory) for the project you want to contribute to.

-For an introduction to open-source contributions, check out our [blog post](https://ploomber.io/blog/open-source/).
+For a more detailed introduction to open-source contributions, check out our [blog post](https://ploomber.io/blog/open-source/).

-TODO: mention what the objective is (editable mode, edit code, experiment locally)
+This guide will help you configure your development environment; by the end of it, you'll be able to make changes to the code (or documentation), test them locally, and prepare your changes for a Pull Request.

 > **Note**
 > If you're contributing with documentation (API docs, tutorials, etc.), check out the [doc contribution](documentation/README.md) document as well.